 In 1991, an inspection report from KDHE/BWM noted a problem with the "deep chrome tank" [Tetra Tech 2008].
 Twenty-two feet of the deep chrome tank were below grade and two feet of the tank were above grade.
 The outer, corrugated liner for the tank was rusted and cracked.
 KDHE sent letters (dated October 10, 1990 and March 5, 1991) to the owner of the site requiring a retrofit of the deep chrome tank to stop the seepage.
-Subsequently, KEJR Science Group, Inc. performed soil and groundwater sampling to characterize the soil and groundwater contaminated with chromium.
+Subsequently, KEJR Science Group, Inc. performed soil and groundwater sampling to characterize the soil and groundwater contamination at the site.
+The investigation found that the groundwater was contaminated with chromium.